calgem/Paracraft/README.md

-modules and impacts will be integrated into the software throughout the Department of Energy (DOE) ARCHES hydrogen hub project through a multi-institution collaboration involving the Lawrence Berkeley National Laboratory, University of California Davis, University of California, Berkeley, University of California Irvine, Renewables100, National Renewable Energy Laboratory, ARCHES LLC, and Jacobs.
+modules and impacts will be integrated into the software throughout the Department of Energy (DOE) ARCHES hydrogen hub project through a multi-institution collaboration involving the Lawrence Berkeley National Laboratory, University of California Davis, University of California Berkeley, University of California Irvine, Renewables100, National Renewable Energy Laboratory, ARCHES LLC, and Jacobs.